thomasdenecker/START-R/README.md

 When an analysis is done with START-R analyzer, all results for this analysis are available in the folder START-R_analyzer/Outputs.
 The folder name begins with the date of analysis and successive numbers (for example, the first analysis will be named 20190611_1, the second analysis 20190611_2 ...)

+## How to use

+To help you in the use of START-R, we have written a [wiki](https://github.com/thomasdenecker/START-R/wiki).
+If you have any questions or problems, do not hesitate to post an [issue](https://github.com/thomasdenecker/START-R/issues/new/).

 ## Development

 ### Launch in debug mode